Confidentiality and Access to Application Materials

 Minnesota Statute 13.43, Subd.3, provides statutory authority for confidentiality of applicant data.
 Honoring the confidentiality of applicant information is a legal mandate.

 Access to application materials and other information about screening is limited to Search Committee members and hiring officials.
 Search Committee members are those designated specifically as such and do not include other members of the department/college/unit who were not so designated.
-Hiring officials include the president, appropriate vice president, dean or administrative unit head, Director of Human Resources, and Director of Affirmative Action.
+Hiring officials include the president, appropriate vice president, dean or administrative unit head, Director of Human Resources, and Director of Equal Opportunity & Title IX.
 Others may review applicant materials only with express authorization by the chief administrator of the hiring process, e.g., dean for a faculty position, vice president for a dean's position or a staff position in a service unit, president for a vice president's position.

 In addition, maintaining confidentiality is a professional courtesy; leaking information to people not involved in the search process may cause the loss of high quality applicants.